tilmanschweitzer/100-days-of-code/README.md

 * Some aspects like appending strings to arrays are more different as I expected
 * Executing time is 2-3 times faster than with Node.js
 * Possible next step: learn to write more idiomatic Go code or parallelize the execution.

+## Day 3

+First draft to implement a concurrent Go version.

+Insights

+* Ran into issues with too many open file handles
+* Ran into errors with semacquire when processing to many files parallel
+* Output is still unordered

+## Day 4

+Rework the concurrent Go implementation.